 - Add a mouth if desired with felt and embroidery floss.

 Here are some photos that might help you follow the directions.

 I love this monster too.
 I made his horns a little longer and only gave him one felt tooth.

-If you are giving weighted monsters as a classroom/teacher gift, you might want to add a gift card to the bookstore too.
+If you are giving weighted monsters as a classroom/teacher gift, you might want to add a gift card to the bookstore too because that makes it even more fun!
 That way the teacher can pick out something on her own too.